 - Respond to all questions from the Order of Psychologists of Quebec if the ethical behaviour of a psychologist is under investigation.

 - Report to the appropriate authorities any case of abuse or exploitation of a child, an elderly person or a person with a disability.

 - Report a case of abuse or exploitation of a client or patient by a healthcare professional.

 Since no mechanism offers maximum security, some risk is always present when the Internet is used to transmit personal information.
-It should therefore be noted that the Neuropsy Centres cannot guarantee that the security measures will be able to prevent a malicious third party from obtaining and taking possession of the information exchanged and kept.
+It should therefore be noted that the Centres Neuropsys cannot guarantee that the security measures will be able to prevent a malicious third party from obtaining and taking possession of the information exchanged and kept.

 Personal information concerning electronic practice management (clinical notes and record keeping) is kept in a secure environment that complies with Canadian privacy laws (PIPEDA – Canada, LPRPSP – Québec).
 The accounting software also uses sophisticated and recognized security measures to ensure confidentiality and data protection.

 - Clients have the right to know why their personal information is collected, how it is used and to whom it is disclosed.

 - Clients have the right to request appropriate access to their personal information.
 Fees may apply to process this access request.